 25 Ectoedemia intimella, mine and larva on Grey Willow at Tag Loop, Cromwell Bottom LNR, Nov.
 13th 2016.

 25 Ectoedemia intimella, mine and larva - details as above.
-Note the mine running along the petiole before entering the leaf blade and the twin lines of frass.
+Note the mine running along the petiole before entering the leaf blade and also the twin lines of frass.

-34 Ectoedemia occultella, mines in Silver Birch, North Dean wood, Oct.
+34 Ectoedemia occultella, mines in Downy Birch, North Dean wood, Oct.
 18th 2010.
 One of the most numerous mines I find.
 There are around a dozen, tenanted blotch mines on this one leaf alone.

 35 Ectoedemia minimella, larvae and mines in Hazel, North Dean wood,Oct.4th 09.
 Several mines at different stages of development, some tenanted others already vacated.
-This is the only record.

 50 Stigmella aurella, mine and larva in bramble, North Loop, Feb.11th 09.
 Found on a cold, wet, miserable day but the rewards a month later were worth it (see two pics. down).